Billy Contreras: 2001-2019: Mid Career

 In 2005 and 2017 Contreras won third place in the Nashville Grand Master Fiddler Championship; he placed fourth in the competition in 2018.

-Billy Contreras is currently an Adjunct Faculty Member at Belmont University School of Music in Nashville, where he teaches jazz violin.
+Billy Contreras has spent some time as an Adjunct Faculty Member at Belmont University School of Music in Nashville, teaching jazz violin; it is not quite clear whether he still serves or not.
+But it is clear that he is currently serving with Ricky Skaggs' Kentucky Thunder band, having joined in 2021 after the previous fiddler suffered a stroke.
 He won a Canadian Covenant Award in 2017 and was nominated for a GMA Dove Award in 2013.

 At the age of 16 Contreras began teaching at the Mark O'Connor Fiddle Camp in Nashville, where he was a regular teacher at the camps until 2014.

 Contreras is a D'Addario Orchestral Independent Artist.

 Style and influence

 Contreras is known primarily for playing in the styles of jazz, bluegrass, Western swing and country.

 Contreras' harmonic approach to the instrument has influenced several contemporary jazz violinists, including Christian Howes, who calls Contreras a "huge influence" who plays the violin "the way a piano player plays the piano."

 Contreras enjoys the looseness and fluidity of non-classical genres: “Jazz playing is a lot freer; you don’t have to stick to the song’s melody as much.
 When you’re doing classical, they want you to do it right by the book.
 Bluegrass and country, you can also play a lot more fluid runs, more smooth melodies, while in jazz you have more variations in styles, breaks, and tempo.”